TurboGears/tg2/docs/main/Deployment.rst

 NGINX deployment
 -----------------

-Nginx is a very fast asyncronous web server that can be used in front of turbogears 2 in very hight load envirnoments.
+Nginx is a very fast asynchronous web server that can be used in front of TurboGears 2 in very high load environments.

 * load balancing proxy
 * NGNX modWSGI